openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 # Permissions for System Applications

-Before requesting permissions for your application, read and understand the [Workflow for Using Permissions](determine-application-mode.md) and this topic to determine the permissions required.
+Before requesting permissions for your application, read and understand the [Workflow for Requesting Permissions](determine-application-mode.md) and this topic to determine the permissions required.

 > **NOTE**
 >